 You won’t be affected by any fluctations in interest rate changes within the wider market for the duration of your fixed rate period.
 For example, if the Bank of England base rate increases your interest rate won’t increase.
 This can help with monthly budgeting.

 As your rate will be fixed for a certain period of time, if rates were to decrease within the market, you will not benefit from any reduction to your fixed interest rate.

-Early repayment charges may be incurred if you pay more than the overpayment allowance allowed on your mortgage or fully redeem your mortgage account during the fixed rate product term.
+Early repayment charges may be incurred if you pay more than the overpayment allowance allowed on your mortgage, fully redeem your mortgage account or want to switch to a new product during the fixed rate product term.

 At the end of your fixed rate period, you will revert onto a standard variable rate (SVR), unless you have made arrangements for a new mortgage deal at the end of your fixed rate.
 It’s important to review remortgaging options before you are transferred onto the SVR.